ReubenDo/MHVAE/README.md

+# ⚠️ This repository is outdated

+**Please visit the new version of our work:** 👉 **[MMHVAE](https://github.com/ReubenDo/MMHVAE)**

+The new repository implements **Unified Cross-Modal Medical Image Synthesis with Hierarchical Mixture of Product-of-Experts**, published in IEEE Transactions on Pattern Analysis and Machine Intelligence (2025).
+It extends this work with improved multimodal synthesis, generalization to more than 2 modalities and pre-trained models.

+---

 #  Unified Brain MR-Ultrasound Synthesis using Multi-Modal Hierarchical Representations

 Public PyTorch implementation for our paper [Unified Brain MR-Ultrasound Synthesis using Multi-Modal Hierarchical Representations](https://arxiv.org/abs/2309.08747),